Somewhere in the Caribbean, Natural Girl realizes she has been in a toxic relationship for too long and decides it's time for a long overdue break-up.

 On St. Kitts, sandy loams which are highly erodible once exposed, dominate the island.
 The conversion of lands out of sugarcane and subsequent lack of soil conservation measures,has resulted in acute erosion in some places.
 This is particularly evident at the College Street Ghaut which runs through the Federation’s capital, Basseterre.
 The College Street Ghaut watershed covers 662 hectares; the main watercourse originates north of the Olivees Mountain and runs past the west of the airport runway, through to the city of Basseterre, discharging to the sea.

-On Nevis the issue of land degradation associated with poor quarry management practices to reduce excessive sediment discharge needs to be dealt with urgently.
-Currently, quarries are the primary sources of sedimentation in the streams, resulting in offshore reef degradation and the destruction of mangrove swamps.
+On Nevis the issue of land degradation associated with poor quarry management practices needs to be dealt with urgently.
+Currently, quarries are the primary sources of sedimentation in the streams (ghauts), resulting in offshore reef degradation and the destruction of mangrove swamps.
 There are several seasonally active, privately operated quarries on the island, some which are on land leased from Government.
 Most of these operations do not implement measures to stabilize displaced overburden and mitigate the flushing of sediment into ghauts and into the marine environment during heavy rains.
-In addition to these quarries, numerous beaches are exploited for sand, despite the fact that sand mining is illegal in the Federation of St Kitts and Nevis.
+In addition to these quarries, numerous beaches are exploited for sand.
 High sedimentation rates have been occurring on Nevis reefs with potential impacts to the coastal fishery and dive operations.
 Prevailing coastal currents take silt from the quarries around to marine ecosystems on the west coast, resulting in the death of corals from siltation.

-On St. Kitts the project interventions will focus on installation of soil conservation measures within the College Ghaut.
-These measures will include vetiver contour rows; installation of grey water treatment systems; a feasibility study for a retention pond at Bayfords and centralized collection and treatment of wastewater in the target area; installation of new and maintenance of existing gabion baskets at the ghaut; stabilization and regular maintenance of existing retaining walls and bridges; and clearing of culverts, drains, outfalls and roads of debris and sediment along the ghaut.
+On St. Kitts the project interventions will focus on installation of soil conservation measures within the College Street Ghaut.
+These measures will include vetiver contour rows; piloting of onsite grey water treatment systems; a feasibility study for centralized collection and treatment of wastewater in the target area; installation of new and maintenance of existing gabion baskets inside the ghaut; stabilization and regular maintenance of existing retaining walls and bridges; and clearing of culverts, drains, outfalls and roads of debris and sediment along the ghaut.

-On Nevis on-site investments will include stabilization of ghauts and water harvesting systems to reduce quarry run-off into the ocean; replanting of mangroves and other coastal plant species as a step towards restoration of coastal wetlands; deployment of artificial reefs at New River, Indian Castle, Dogwood and Long Haul; beach restoration at Indian Castle; and restoration and reforestation of at least one non-productive quarry area located at Hicks Estate.
+On Nevis on-site investments will include stabilization of ghauts and water harvesting systems to reduce quarry run-off into the ocean; replanting of mangroves and other coastal plant species as a step towards restoration of coastal wetlands; coral reef restoration at New River, Indian Castle, Dogwood and Long Haul; and restoration and reforestation of one non-productive quarry area located at Hicks Estate and a vulnerable area downstream of active quarries at Coconut Walk.

 For both islands the project will provide support for long-term sustainability and replication through policy, regulatory support, exchange of best practices.